HiteshPaliya/learning-git/README.md

 #### Viewing Commit
 ```
-git show 921a2  #using identifier from `git log --oneline` (identifier's first few characters will also work if unique)
+git show 921a2  #using identifier from `git log --oneline`
+(identifier's first few characters will work if it is unique)

 git show HEAD~1 #Backtrack from HEAD pointer to specified number backwards

 git show HEAD~1:bin/app.bin